Should I stay married for the kids? What a divorce coach wants mothers to know

 I know the financial piece of this feels particularly impossible.
 The cost of everything, the fear of making it work on one income, the what-ifs that spiral out at 2am.
 That anxiety is real and legitimate.
 But with planning, with support, with a divorce coach who's walked this path and knows the terrain, it's navigable.

 The bottom line?
-Divorce itself doesn't harm children (check the FAQs that back this up).
+Divorce itself doesn't harm children.
 What harms them is ongoing conflict, chronic tension, and growing up watching a parent disappear into unhappiness.

 The goal isn't to avoid divorce at all costs.
 The goal is to create emotional safety for your kids.
 Period.
 No matter what the family structure looks like on paper.